ignigoliz/amanuensis/README.md

  <img src="./assets/new_shield_components.jpg" alt="Hardware components" width=50%>
 </p>

-The PCB maps Arduino Mega pins to the ZIF socket where the EEPROM is connected.
+The custom PCB maps Arduino Mega pins to the ZIF socket where the EEPROM is connected.
 The Gerber files can be found at `pcb/`.

 <p align="center">
  <img src="./assets/new_pcb.jpg" alt="Top and bottom view of the PCB of the shield" width=50%>